-Lewknor Primary School Pupil Premium Report January 2020 - Review January 2021
+Lewknor Church of England Primary School Pupil Premium Report January 2021 - January 2022

 The Pupil Premium is an element of school funding.
-It is a grant which was introduced in April 2011 and is allocated to those children entitled to receive free school meals, children of families in the armed forces and any looked after children.
-At Lewknor Primary we currently have 89 pupils, 15 (17%) of whom are on the Pupil Premium Register.
+It is a grant which was introduced in April 2011 and is allocated to those children entitled to receive free school meals, children of families in the armed forces and any looked-after children.
+At Lewknor Primary we currently have 85 pupils, 15 (18%) of whom are on the Pupil Premium Register.

-We have high aspirations and ambitions for all our children and we believe firmly that our children are given every chance to realise their full potential.
+We have high aspirations and ambitions for all our children and we believe firmly that our pupils are given every chance to realise their full potential.